- Student life

 A full-time student is expected to devote the whole of his/her time to research, and can undertake other work for no more than fifteen hours per week subject to the discretion of the Head of Department.

-Research Degrees are assessed on the basis of a thesis reporting individual research, and involve a substantial research training component, provided by our Graduate School.
+Research Degrees are assessed on the basis of a thesis reporting individual research, and involve a substantial research training component.
 Your thesis should be as concise as possible, with an absolute upper limit of 60,000 words for MPhil and 100,000 words for PhD, including footnotes and appendices.

 Available vacancies for funded Research Student opportunities will be posted on the Jobs section of this website.

 Please note that as departmental funding is not currently available, applicants will be expected to be self-funding, unless applying for a specific scholarship.